ThomDyson/BirdNetDisplay/README.md

 It's an Open Source world, where we benefit from the hard work of so many others.
 Without those libraries, this would never have happened.
 Special thanks to everyone who makes BirdNet-Pi work and the people at Random Nerds for getting me stared with a CYD.
 Shout out to the AI who did some of the grunt work.

-## License

-This work is licensed under a Creative Commons Attribution 4.0 International License.